HalahRaadSalih/g16-project-settings/readme.md

  For all those times when plain old html and javascript are just too easy.

- Embedded javascript allows you to process your data server-side, and then send it to your ejs templet to render in html.
-In your routes file, process all of the data you want to show in html into an object and render it.
+ Embedded javascript allows you to process your data server-side, and then send it to your ejs template to render in html.
+In your `routes.js` file, process all of the data you want to show in html into an object and render it.
 Your server-side code should look something like this:

  ```
  res.render('index', {someData: data});